Your Turf in June

 If you have a moss problem, then it’s best to wait until autumn to deal with this.

 The summer months are often a lovely month to be out in your garden, but this increased usage, especially by children and pets, can lead to damage.
 A good idea, if possible, is to rotate the areas used most in order to reduce the impact.
 To maintain and repair well-loved areas, spike and fertilise and, if the grass is worn, add grass seed.
 Make sure, if weather conditions are dry, that you can water regularly.
 You should also think about cut height – remember that a slightly longer sward will give the lawn a better chance of recovery and it won’t dry or stress out so much.
-Our experts at Queen Thorne Landscapes recommend a 50mm sward.
+Our experts recommend a 50mm sward.

 Pests and diseases can be a problem at this time of year, in particular red thread, ‘dry patch’, chafer beetles and ants.